 Isabella Falls is located at the back of Edmonton, approximately 19 km or 20-25 minutes drive from Cairns.

-Directions to Isabella Falls from Cairns
+Getting to Isabella Falls from Cairns

-From Cairns, go south on the Bruce Highway A1, following signs for Edmonton.
-Your first right will be onto Mill Road, which you will need to follow through the two roundabouts before turning left onto Walker Road.
-Follow this road around the bend until it merges with Rainforest Road and then Waterfall Cl.
+From Cairns, I travelled south on the Bruce Highway A1, following signs for Edmonton.
+My first right was onto Mill Road, which I followed through to the two roundabouts before turning left onto Walker Road.

-Park anywhere on Waterfall Cl.
-You'll find the trailhead to Isabella Falls on the right side of the cul de sac, indicated by a signpost reading "Pathway".
-Note that this is a residential area, so I recommend leaving your car somewhere that doesn't annoy locals.
+I found plenty of parking all along Waterfall Cl.
+The trailhead to Isabella Falls is on the right side of the cul de sac, indicated by a signpost reading "Pathway".

 Isabella Falls Track and the Waterfall Levels

-This track is very steep and involves a bit of root scrambling.
+This track is very steep and involved a bit of root scrambling.
 Some local legends have secured some ropes to help you on the way up to the waterfall which I found helpful to get up.

 Upper Waterfall Level